pcampbe/zero-trust-authorization-with-opa/README.md

 ## FedRAMP Moderate Baseline storage design for AWS S3 (example)

 Infrastructure as code (IaC) will be used to implement compliance and security requirements used to meet FedRAMP moderate baseline.
+You can learn more about FedRAMP baselines and impact levels [here](https://www.fedramp.gov/understanding-baselines-and-impact-levels/).

 ![fedramp-s3.png](fedramp-s3.png)